 SEC.
-15. And be it further enacted, That all expenses for the letter-carriers, branch offices, and receiving boxes, or incident thereto, shall be entered and reported in a separate account from the ordinary postal expenses of such post office, and shall be shown in comparison with the proceeds of the postages on local mail matter at each office, in order that the Postmaster General may be guided in the expenditures for that branch of the postal service by income derived therefrom.
+15. And be it further enacted, That all expenses for the letter Expenses of carriers, branch-offices, and receiving-boxes, or incident thereto, shall be branch-offices, entered and reported in a separate account from the ordinary postal ex- &c., to be entered penses of such post-office, and shall be shown in comparison with the in separate acproceeds of the postages on local mail matter at each office, in order that the Postmaster-General may be guided in the expenditures for that branch of the postal service by income derived therefrom.

-that branch of the postal service by income derived therefrom.
-Sec.
-16. And be it further enacted.
-That the eighth, eleventh, and fourteenth sections of the act entitled "An act to amend the laws relating to the Post Office Department," approved March three, eighteen hundred and sixty-three, the provisions of which have been modified and incorporated in this act, be, and the same are hereby, repealed.
+SEC.
+16. And be it further enacted, That the eighth, eleventh, four-1863, ch.
+71, 55 8, teenth, seventeenth, and eighteenth sections of the act entitled "An act 11, 14, 17, 18. to amend the laws relating to the Post Office-Department," approved Vol. xii. p.
+701. March three, eighteen hundred and sixty-three, the provisions of which have been modified and incorporated in this act, be, and the same are Post, p.
+382. hereby, repealed.